-So perhaps we should look at this aspect of relationships and connection - the social or cultural construction of the Internet - in order to understand its ground.
+But, of course, mutual publicy means that we connect to one another throughout the acoustic space of the Internet.
+So perhaps we should look at the aspect of relationships and connection - the social or cultural construction of the Internet - in order to better understand its ground.
 Manuel Castells is a professor of sociology at University of California at Berkeley and senior professor at the Internet Interdisciplinary Institute of the Open University of Catalonia in Barcelona, Spain.
-He wrote an interesting article in the recent Queen's Quarterly.
+He wrote an interesting article in a recent edition of Queen's Quarterly.
 In it, he argues that the Internet is indeed a cultural creation, and describes the four founding cultures of the Internet and what effects they brought with them.